-OWL (or Web Ontology Language) is the ontology (think “schema”) language of the Semantic Web.
+OWL is now the ontology (think “schema”) language of the Semantic Web.
 It is one of the core Semantic Web standards you must be familiar with, along with RDF and SPARQL.

 - Efficient automated reasoning

-This lesson gives a high level introduction to OWL and is suitable for beginners.
+This lesson provides a high level introduction to OWL and is suitable for beginners.
 A more detailed nuts & bolts lesson on creating your first ontology will come next.

 After completing this lesson, you will know: